 Takoyaki / Octopus Balls (5 NOMs)

-Who doesn’t like some balls, especially when it’s our favorite Takoyaki / Octopus Balls from Jonya Ramen Bar, masters of soup and balls!
-Takoyaki, a popular Japanese snack can be found in many ramen and sushi places, is a must-try at Jinya.
-These little balls of joy are our favorite way to start the night.
-Every bite starts outs with a crunch of fried octopus and wheat batter shell and ends with the soft gooey inside of diced octopus, tempura, green onions, and sauce.
-Traditionally this dish is served with an assortment of sauces and bonito flakes on top (dried, fermented, and smoked skipjack tuna).
-S adds a great light smoky flavor to the dish.
-Also, served on top of egg tartar with Kewpie Mayonnaise and okonomiyaki sauce a sauce similar to Worcestershire, but thicker and sweeter.
-We were just wowed away by the presentation and quality of this dish at Jinya, a great way to start the nomnom adventure.
-It truly showcased their series approach to great flavors and quality of food in all dishes.
-Such small little balls combine so much together to bring you a great starter dish.
-Careful and not fill up on these fried goodies as you still need to enjoy some more food.
-Price-wise for lots of Takoyaki you only pay $8 for a lot of Takoyaki.
+Who doesn’t like some balls, especially when they come in the form of our favorite Takoyaki/Octopus Balls from Jinya Ramen Bar, masters of soup and balls!
+Takoyaki, a popular Japanese snack, can be found in many ramen and sushi places and is a must-try at Jinya.
+These little balls of joy were our favorite way to start the night.
+Every bite starts outs with a crunch of fried octopus and wheat batter shell and ends with the soft gooey inside made of diced octopus, tempura, green onions, and sauce.
+This dish is traditionally served with an assortment of sauces and bonito flakes on top (dried, fermented, and smoked skipjack tuna) that adds a light smoky flavor to the dish.
+Also served on top is an egg tartar with Kewpie Mayonnaise and okonomiyaki sauce, similar to Worcestershire but thicker and sweeter.
+We were wowed by the presentation and quality of this dish at Jinya, and thought it was a great way to start our nomnom adventure.
+It truly showcased their serious approach to great flavors and the quality of food in all dishes.
+Such small little balls combine so many flavors to bring you a great starter dish.
+Be careful not to fill up on these fried goodies as you still need to enjoy some more great food.
+Price-wise, you only pay $8 for a lot of Takoyaki.
 We felt that was a fair price for a plate that was great for sharing with friends.